NYPL/engineering-general/standards/preferred-technologies.md

 * APIs could be implemented as Docker containers, or as Lambdas, as appropriate (appropriateness up for discussion!)
 * For event-driven architectures we tend to use AWS lambdas and kinesis event streams.
 * As well as event streams, we also like message queues where appropriate.
 * As a rule of thumb — events should be used when there is a replayable sequence of events; queues should be used for tracking and managing tasks.
 E.g., an update of a record is an event; propagating an update into different repositories could be managed as a task in a queue.
+Another way of looking at it (thanks to Paul) is that events describe what has already happened; tasks track what should happen in the (near) future.
 * Any particular lambda should either be invoked by messages or by API endpoints, not both
 * Any new repos should be created in the github.com/NYPL
 * We like to use CI/CD to automatically test and deploy our new code, and Travis is our preferred tool for CI/CD.